 Every good bar crawl needs a good name, and we’re fresh out.
 Epcot has “Drinking Around the World,” which is a very solid name, but nothing spectacular for Disneyland sticks out like that.
 In lieu of something better, I’m going to call this the Disneyland Drinking Debauchery.
 Sounds a little more risque than it actually is, but I like alliterations.

 It’s scientifically proven that the best place to start the Disneyland Drinking Debauchery is in Disney California Adventure.
-Laugh if you want, but there is a very good reason for this: Disney California Adventure has some attractions that are enhanced with alcohol.
+Laugh if you want, but there is a very good reason for this: DCA has some attractions that are enhanced with alcohol.
 Seriously, it’s like adding bacon to a cupcake.
 The cupcake is great on its own and you never knew it could be enhanced with bacon, but now that it has, wow.

-These alcohol-enhanced attractions are California Screamin’, Silly Symphony Swings, Goofy’s Sky School, and the Golden Zephyr.
-In other words, the stuff on Paradise Pier.
+These alcohol-enhanced attractions are Incredicoaster, Silly Symphony Swings, Goofy’s Sky School, and the Golden Zephyr.
+In other words, the stuff on Paradise/Pixar Pier.
 “Science” is needed here because you need to consume the perfect amount of alcohol to enhance these experiences.
 Drink too little, and they’re the same as they normally are.
 Drink too much, and it’s Upchuck-City.
 Population: everyone in your general vicinity.
-Not a pretty picture.
-However, if you hit that slightly-buzzed sweet spot, these attractions are a lot more fun.

 Okay, let’s get started with the fun!